CMakePP/CMaize/docs/source/apis/options/cpp_kwargs_unique.rst

 .. function:: _cpp_kwargs_unique(<kwargs> <argn>)

+    Given a list of keywords, ensures each keyword only appears once

     When working with kwargs, it is ambiguous if a kwarg appears more than once.
     For example assume we are looking for the kwarg "OPTION" and the user has